MCUdude/MightyCore/README.md

 |------------------|------------|-----------------------|---------------------|--------------|
 | **LTO enabled**  | 1084 bytes | 1974 bytes            | 7190 bytes          | 9416 bytes   |
 | **LTO disabled** | 1216 bytes | 2414 bytes            | 7710 bytes          | 11518 bytes  |

+# Printf support
+Unlike the official Arduino cores, MightyCore has printf support out of the box.
+If you're not familiar with printf you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
+It's added to the Print class and will work with all libraries that inherit Print.
+Printf is a standard C function that lets you format text much easier than using Arduino's built-in print and println.
+Note that this implementation of printf will NOT print floats or doubles.
+This is a limitation of the avr-libc printf implementation on AVR microcontrollers, and nothing I can easily fix.

+If you're using a serial port, simply use `Serial.printf("Milliseconds since start: %ld\n", millis());`.
+Other libraries that inherit the Print class (and thus supports printf) are the LiquidCrystal LCD library and the U8G2 graphical LCD library.

 ## Pinout